 - Biking – Using a rental, or your own wheels, you can bike all around the island.
 And don’t worry about cars in the communities—there are none!

 - Fishing – You don’t need a fishing license, and there are charter boats available to take you offshore.

 - Hiking – Miles and miles of nature trails await you.
 Take your pick as there are several parks on the island.
 Check out The Sunken Forest in Sailor’s Haven, covering over 40 acres.

-- Shopping – While a lot of communities have at least some shops to peruse through, Ocean Beach is the area with the most shopping options.
+- Shopping – While a lot of the communities have at least some shops to peruse through, Ocean Beach is the area with the most shopping options.